KNXiON Logo Rebrand

 • The client wanted to merge two of the logo concepts; however, the logos he wanted to combine were done by two different designers with two different design styles.

-• One of the other graphic designers created the wrong logo concept that we instructed them to create.
-They submitted it to us at the last minute one of us had to quickly vectorize the correct one a few minutes before meeting up with the client.
+• One of the other graphic designers created the wrong logo concept that we discussed with them about.
+They also submitted it to us in the last minute.
+Another team member volunteered to quickly vectorize them a few minutes before meeting up with the client.

-• Initially, I was not part of the graphic design team.
-Unfortunately, one of our groupmates was not contributing as much due to some personal reasons.
+• Initially, I was not a part of the graphic design team.
+Unfortunately, one of our team members was not uncommunicative and would not respond to our messages.
 To that, I had to help out with the graphic design responsibilities.

-• There were some miscommunications when it came to building the website.
-We had to brainstorm solutions that the KNXION team could manage easily once we pass it off to them.
+• There were some miscommunications when it came to the back-end development of the website.
+We had to brainstorm solutions that the client could manage easily once we pass it off to them.

 My logo concept #1